PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Preliminaries

-In this section we discuss some of the prior works in the literature that are closely related to our proposed approach.
-PCEs as surrogate models (SM) have been popularly used for data driven uncertainty quantification and sensitivity analysis in numerous applications~\cite{xiu2002wiener,crestaux2009polynomial,najm2009uncertainty,sepahvand2010uncertainty, duong2016uncertainty, torre2019data,ubaru2021dynamic}.
-Arbitrary PCE~\cite{oladyshkin2012data} has been proposed to handle data with arbitrary and unknown distributions, and sparse PCE~\cite{blatman2011adaptive} was proposed for reducing the computational cost of PCEs. \citet{schobi2015polynomial} proposed a method named PC-Krigging that combines PCEs with Gaussian processes for improved global-local representation of the given data system.
-However, as previously mentioned, such surrogate modeling approaches are not applicable for high-dimensional data systems.
+We discuss some of the prior work in the literature that are closely related to \texttt{PCE-Net}.
+PCEs as surrogate models have been popularly used for data-driven uncertainty quantification and sensitivity analysis in numerous applications~\cite{xiu2002wiener,crestaux2009polynomial,najm2009uncertainty,sepahvand2010uncertainty, duong2016uncertainty, torre2019data,ubaru2021dynamic}.
+Arbitrary PCE~\cite{oladyshkin2012data} has been proposed to handle data with arbitrary and unknown distributions, and sparse PCE~\cite{blatman2011adaptive} was proposed for reducing the computational cost of PCEs.
+In \cite{schobi2015polynomial}, a method named PC-Krigging is proposed that combines PCEs with Gaussian Processes for improved global-local representation of the given data system.
+However, as previously mentioned, such surrogate modeling approaches are not applicable to high-dimensional data systems.